lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Figure 5:
 Anvi'o overview of the _A. microphylla_ metagenome assembly and binning into MAGs.
-The center dendrogram reflects a hierarchical clustering of contigs based on 4-mer profiles and differential abundance in biological samples.
+The center dendrogram reflects a hierarchical clustering of scaffolds based on 4-mer profiles and differential abundance in biological samples.
-In the dendrogram, each leaf is one contig (or split in Anvi'o).
+In the dendrogram, each leaf is one scaffold (or split in Anvi'o).
-In circles around the dendrogram, metadata about the contigs is displayed.
+In circles around the dendrogram, metadata about the scaffolds is displayed.
-This metadata is, in order of inside to outside: split-parent, contig length, contig GC content (dark green), contig abundance in native sequencing samples (black), contig abundance in _A. filiculoides_ leaf cavity enriched samples (blue), contig abundance in _A. filiculoides_ whole plant samples (light green).
+This metadata is, in order of inside to outside: split-parent, scaffold length, scaffold GC content (dark green), scaffold abundance in native sequencing samples (black), scaffold abundance in _A. filiculoides_ leaf cavity enriched samples (blue), scaffold abundance in _A. filiculoides_ whole plant samples (light green).
 Then follow several coloured rings representing taxonomy as determined by CAT, starting at the kingdom level down to species level.
-The before last red ring indicates presence of any ribosomal RNA genes in a contig (drastically influencing depth of the contig and therefore the binning process).
+The before last red ring indicates presence of any ribosomal RNA genes in a scaffold (drastically influencing depth of the scaffold and therefore the binning process).
-The final ring indicates in which bin a contig was categorises.
+The final ring indicates in which bin a scaffold was categorises.
 The corresponding bins, their size and estimated completeness are shown in table X.

 ```